lofidewanto/jsinterop-simple-jsframework-example/README.md

 ### Summary JsInterop Generator and Webtack Generator

-- Elemental2 which is generated from JsInterop Generator is actually more JavaScript oriented since the source is from Closure Externs.
+- Elemental2 which is generated from JsInterop Generator is actually more JavaScript oriented since the source is from hand written Closure Externs.
 - WebTack Generatior is more Java oriented.